-Traditional dental implants require uncompromised jaw tissue.
+Traditional dental implants require healthy, ample jaw tissue.
 If you have waited a long time to address lost teeth, it is likely that you have suffered significant bone atrophy.
 As a result, you may not qualify for traditional dental implants unless you undergo bone grafting, a process of augmenting the jaw with donor tissue.
-Fortunately, All-on-4 can help many patients experience the benefits of dental implants without having to undergo additional preparatory surgeries.
+Fortunately, All-on-4 dental implants can help many patients experience the benefits of implants without having to undergo preparatory surgeries.
 To achieve this, two of the four implants are positioned at an angle to maximize surface contact with available tissue.

-All-on-4 can replace an entire arch of teeth using only four dental implants.
+All-on-4 implants can replace an entire arch of teeth using only four dental implants.
 As a result, this treatment is generally more affordable than an implant-supported denture, which often requires six to eight implants for optimal stability.
-Immediately after All-on-4 dental implant placement, a temporary restoration is attached to the implants.
-While traditional implants must finish integrating with the jaw before they can support a restoration, All-on-4 can provide a beautiful, functional smile after a single appointment.
+Immediately after All-on-4 placement, a temporary restoration is attached to the implants.
+While traditional implants must fully integrate with the jaw before they can support a restoration, All-on-4 can provide an attractive, functional smile after a single appointment.
 Once the All-on-4 implants have fully integrated with the jaw (about three to six months later), the temporary restoration will be replaced with a permanent denture.

 Determining Your Candidacy

-Prior to your procedure, you will attend a one-on-one consultation with Dr. Herrington.
-He can first review your medical history to verify whether you are eligible for surgery.
+Prior to your procedure, you will attend a one-on-one consultation with Dr. Herrington to determine whether you are a candidate for dental implants.
+He will review your medical history to verify whether you are eligible for surgery.
 Conditions such as diabetes or autoimmune disorders can interfere with the healing process and diminish the likelihood of a successful treatment.

 Not only can Dr. Herrington place your implants, but he can also perform the surgical procedures you may require to improve your candidacy.

-Dr. Herrington can then evaluate the structure of your smile to ensure you have sufficient jawbone tissue to support implant posts.
-If you have suffered jawbone atrophy, you may require a preliminary bone graft or sinus lift before receiving dental implants.
-He can also take the time to answer any questions and provide you with in-depth information about the treatment process.
+Dr. Herrington will then evaluate the structure of your smile to ensure you have sufficient jawbone tissue to support implant posts.
+If you have suffered jawbone atrophy, you may require a bone graft or sinus lift before receiving dental implants.
+He will also answer any questions you have and provide you with in-depth information about the treatment process.
 If you decide to proceed, Dr. Herrington can conduct a radiographic exam which will provide him with a 3-D view of the implant site.
 This picture will help him plan your treatment appropriately.

 For your benefit, Dr. Herrington can perform any preliminary procedures prior to dental implant placement to ensure the highest quality care from start to finish.
 The procedure for placing dental implants varies depending on each patient’s unique situation.
-Before any treatment begins, Dr. Herrington will perform a thorough evaluation and create a custom treatment plan.
 Typically, patients undergoing dental implant treatment can expect many of the following steps:

 Potential Preparatory Steps:

-- If a damaged or deteriorated tooth is still intact, the dentist will perform a dental extraction.
+- If a damaged or deteriorated tooth is still intact, Dr. Herrington will perform a dental extraction.

-- Dr. Herrington will determine the strength and health of your existing bone tissues in the jaw.
-A bone graft may be necessary to strengthen the bone and prepare it for an implant placement.
-During a bone grafting procedure, your dentist will source sterile bone tissue material and place it in areas of deficiency.
-Afterwards, a few months of healing allow your jaw to accept the graft and strengthen before further treatment steps are taken.
+- He will also determine the strength and health of your existing bone tissues in the jaw.
+A bone graft may be necessary to strengthen the bone and prepare it for implant placement.
+During a bone grafting procedure, the dentist will source sterile bone tissue material and place it in areas of deficiency.
+A few months of healing allows your jaw to accept the graft and strengthen.

 - Dr. Herrington places the dental implant in the jawbone through a small incision in the gums.
 Local anesthesia combined with sedatives ensure this process is as comfortable as possible.
 Most patients report feelings of pressure, but discomfort should be mild.

-- A waiting period (usually lasting four to six months) follows.
-This allows your jaw and mouth to heal and acclimate to the new implant; it also ensures the implant will provide permanent, durable support for your restoration.
+- A waiting period follows, usually lasting four to six months.
+This allows your jaw and mouth time to heal and acclimate to the new implant, a process called osseointegration.
+This ensures the implant will provide permanent, durable support for your restoration.

-- An additional two to three weeks allows your soft gum tissues around the abutment to heal.
+- An additional two to three weeks allows your gum tissues around the abutment to heal.

 - Your custom restoration is created in a dental laboratory from impressions taken by a member of our team.